-Following applicant visits, only completed files are forwarded to the Admissions Committee for review.
+Following applicant interviews, only completed files are forwarded to the Admissions Committee for review.
 The committee may recommend to accept, deny, or place students on the alternate list.
 Recommendations are then forwarded to the Dean for final approval.
 The Dean, via the Office of Admissions, notifies applicants of their status shortly after their visit.

 All requests for application withdrawals must be made in writing.